Rahul-shakya/fcc-fastAPI-project/README.md

  ## Project Description:
 <br>
 This project contains APIs for a Social Media Type App.
 Users can login, create posts, view posts and delete posts.
 All the APIs are created using fastAPI.
+Tools used: Docker, Postgres, Postman, Alembic, SQL Alchemy.
 </br>